-Digital Security Controls warrants the original purchaser that for a period of twelve months from the date of purchase, the product shall be free of defects in product upon return of the product to its factory, at no charge for labour and materials.
+Digital Security Controls warrants the original purchaser that for a period of twelve months from the date of purchase, the product shall be free of defects in materials and workmanship under normal use.
+During the warranty period, Digital Security Controls shall, at its option, repair or replace any defective product upon return of the product to its factory, at no charge for labour and materials.
 Any replacement and/or repaired parts are warranted for the remainder of the original warranty or ninety (90) days, whichever is longer.
 The original purchaser must promptly notify Digital Security Controls in writing that there is defect in material or workmanship, such written notice to be received in all events prior to expiration of the warranty period.
-There is whing into the source of material or working statistical with the source of a construction and recense parts of exploration of the warranty period.
-The construction and an and a source income products are sold as a user license under the terms of the software license agreement included with the product.
+There is absolutely no warranty on software and all software products are sold as a user license under the terms of the software license agreement included with the product.
 The Customer assumes all responsibility for the proper selection, installation, operation and maintenance of any products purchased from DSC.
 Custom products are only warranted to the extent that they do not function upon delivery.
 In such cases, DSC can replace or credit at its option.